AlvaroCori/RickAndMortyPage/README.md

+# Rick And Morty Page

+This project use the API https://rickandmortyapi.com/ for obtain resource of the characters, chapters and places divided in 3 pages.

+The project allow navigate through the data with pagination, filters like names, states and places of the resources.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.